grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

 or resize the editor window (which was not possible out-of-the-box).

+### Usage

+There are a few more APEs than these --- some more popular, some less so.
+Some years ago I gathered some numbers on just _how_ popular which one is.
+For this I used the [JSON converter for AVS presets][webvsc] to convert all presets I had to JSON and then was easily able to count how often each effect (both built-in and APE) was used by a preset.

+I went over my complete collection of presets, removed duplicates and redid the calculation just now.
+The distribution for only the APEs is [fairly unsurprising][long-tail] with a few very popular ones and a long tail of rarely used effects.(If you want, you can see the same graph for _all_ effects [here][stats-all].)

+{{<figure
+    src="component-stats-with-missing.png"
+    alt=""
+    caption="Colormap and Convolution Filter leading the pack, rightly so.
+Marked in red are the ones that are currently not available."
+>}}

+With a similar graph in hand, I prioritized which APEs to implement first --- and also which ones to I'm going to skip completely, probably.

 ### The APE API

 An APE can modify the framebuffer[^1] as much as it wants to.
 It's also given some